Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

+# Contract Walkthrough

-# Project Overview
+## Project Overview

-This is a voting smart contract.
+This is a simple voting smart contract.
 It allows for a fair election.

 Here are conditions met in this project